BONUS: Mastering Your GitLab Flow: The Power of Advanced Git Rebase

 xanderekpl

-Here is more advanced techniques for managing stacked branches that go beyond the manual rebase --onto
+Here is more advanced techniques for managing stacked branches that go beyond the manual rebase --onto dance.

 The Next Generation of Rebase: git rebase --update-refs

 This is arguably the most powerful, modern, and native Git solution for rebasing stacks.
-It was introduced in Git 2.38 (released in late 2022) and is designed specifically to solve the stacked branch problem without manual, repetitive rebase --onto
+It was introduced in Git 2.38 (released in late 2022) and is designed specifically to solve the stacked branch problem without manual, repetitive rebase --onto commands.

-allows you to move the entire stack in a single operation.
+Instead of rebasing one branch at a time, --update-refs allows you to move the entire stack in a single operation.
 Git understands the topological relationship between the branches and rebases them all, updating their relationships automatically.

-Scenario: You have the same stack as before: main
+Scenario: You have the same stack as before: main ← api-layer ← service-layer ← ui-component. main has new commits.

 The Old Way (Recap):

-git rebase --onto api-layer <old-api-layer> service-layer
+git rebase main api-layergit rebase --onto api-layer <old-api-layer> service-layergit rebase --onto service-layer <old-service-layer> ui-component

-The New Way with --update-refs
+The New Way with --update-refs:

 # Fetch the latest changes